capstone-cy-team-1/capstone-cy-team-1.github.io/README.md

 ## Proposal

 Vulnerability: Supply Chain Attack(s)
 Idea: Build an infrastructure for an organization that heavily relies on a JavaScript environment.
 This environment will be utilized for implementing the Dependency Confusion attack using custom scripts and the Caldera tool.
+[You can read the doc here](https://github.com/capstone-cy-team-1/capstone-cy-team-1.github.io/blob/main/public/Submitted-docs/Project%20Proposal.pdf)

 ## Status